btbrq/CommitChecklist-Plugin/CHANGE_NOTES.md

 # Change Notes

+### v1.2.1
+- Introduce a mechanism of applying a Global checklist - checklist used for all the projects

 ### v1.2
 - Introduce importing & exporting checklist from / to a file.
 - Introduce a mechanism of creating checklist directly from a file.